 Within the Logistics Execution module, there are few functions as important as Delivery Creation.
 After all, you can’t bill for what you don’t ship.
 Even within S/4 Hana, the VL10 transactions seem to offer the best, most flexible way to create deliveries.
 But what if you need to adjust the way SAP selects delivery scope in these transactions?
-Read on to see how I used a simple custom routine to filter out certain deliveries from the list.
+Read on to see how I used the SAP Delivery Due Index routine to filter out certain deliveries from the list.

 I’m configuring a series of % discounts in SD.
 Each needs to apply a % to the price, not to the value (SAP default), so the price per unit decreases with each discount.
 The result is a slightly different final total value from the standard method.
 I can’t find a way in standard config, all I can do is a standard value: can you suggest anything?
 Do I need a custom requirement?

 One of the best weapons in a support consultant’s arsenal is the ability to review document changes.
 Sometimes, being able to build a precise timeline around occurrences of an issue can be crucial to finding a solution.
 Let’s discuss more about the structure and use of SAP change records in Sales and Distribution.

 SAP User Exits… Depending on your perspective, they are either a saving grace which allows you to bend SAP to your liking, or a frightening Carte Blanche which allows your clients to do the most crazy stuff (and later ask you to fix it).
 Either way, they are a critical tool for an SAP consultant.
 Their number is legion and here is how to find them. …all of them.